New Bourbon LP

 Roslyn Records (Unreleased)

 Ray was booked for ten weeks beginning in October, 1961 at “The Talk of the Town” in Chicago.
 The owner of the club, D.W.
-Summers, arranged to have several of Ray’s shows recorded for release on Summer’s record lable, Roslyn.
+Summers, arranged to have some of Ray’s shows recorded for release on Summer’s record label, Roslyn.
 T.C.
 Jones was also booked during this time under a similar arrangment.
 Shortly after making the recordings of Ray and T.C., Williams exposed the “Payola” scandals in a radio interview.
 He was profiled in “Time” magazine and called before Congress to testify.
 But, his record label went under and the live recordings of Ray and T.C. were put aside.
-He contacted me recently indicating that he has unearthed the recordings and is arranging for their release on compact disc in 2002.

 Jewel Box Records